Be confident of medical device market approval

 Because of these complexities, medical device manufacturers are well-advised to stay current on the progress of the MDR.
 Since a large number of medical devices are expected to require Notified Body review and delays in the review and certification process by the Notified Body should be expected.
 Manufacturers of currently certified devices are therefore advised to consult with their respective Notified Body to evaluate potential compliance issues and to develop a plan to address them promptly.
 Advanced preparation and early action will be the key to ensuring a smooth transition to the new requirements.

-No, you do not need to recall those devices that are placed on the market before May 26, 2020 under the MDD regime.
-This includes also reusable class I devices.
-In general, medical devices that have been lawfully placed on the market under the current MDD/AIMDD before May 25, 2020, can be made available and put into service until May 25, 2025.
+No, you do not need to recall class I reusable devices which are placed on the market under the MDD before the Date of Application of the MDR.
+In general, devices that have been lawfully placed on the market under the MDD/AIMDD before the MDR Date of Application, can be made available and put into service until 25 May 2025.